orefalo/docker-kafka-ssl/README.md

 Certificates are selfsigned with a master CA, one for the broker, the other for the client.

+Port 9094 is 2 ways SSL protected and encrypted

 ## Requirements

 * openssl